patzaro/blog-personal/content/blog/Trucos.md

 ---
-title: Trucos para Eleventy y Netlify.
+title: Trucos para Eleventy y Netlify
 description: This is a post on My Blog about win-win survival strategies.
 date: 2025-10-15
 tags: ["trucos", "eleventy"]